 For the karma-conscious who think boiling maggots is cruel (c’mon, they’re fly larvae), using the freezer is a painless way to get rid of maggots.

 Simply collect the maggots, seal them in a plastic bag, and then throw them in the freezer.
 They will die peacefully in their sleep.
 Later, you can toss them out in the trash without worrying about them crawling away to launch another maggot infestation.
-I like to label the maggot container with something darkly euphemistic, though this won’t aid in killing them.
+I like to label the maggot container just so nobody makes the critical mistake of confusing it with some kind of human food.
 If the maggot problem is small and you have a sealing dumpster, just put them in a bag and toss them.
 Maggots are decomposers – let them do their job at the dump.

 If you get rid of the maggots’ natural habitat, you’ll get rid of maggots.